professorlust/battletales/README.md

 ## Contributions

 We are taking contributions to this book.
+There are two ways to contribute:

+1. If you are familiar with Github and version control, and want to contribute several stories, fork this repository and send your contributions as pull requests.
+Please collect your stories in their own chapter(s) and don't edit other people's stories (pull requests with edits to other stories will be rejected).
-You can add your own story by submitting it to Tom (tom@battlemaster.org) or by requesting access to this github repository and editing them directly.
-For this as well, contact Tom and you will be assigned your own part and chapters.
+2. Otherwise, you can add your own story by submitting it to Tom (tom@battlemaster.org).

 Tom acts as editor for this book and retains the privilege of editing or deleting any content submitted before releasing a published copy.

+* All files submitted should be in [Leanpub Falvoured Markdown or Markua](https://leanpub.com/help/manual#leanpub-auto-markdown-the-easiest-way-to-format-your-text-for-e-publishing).
+* Please use your name as the filename and add whatever you want (story name, etc.) after it.
+* Add a two-digit running number so the editor (me) knows in which order the files should appear.
+* Use .md or .txt as the file extension.
+* So in summary, your filename could be "tomvogt_lasanarfamilystory_01.md"

 ## Publishing